The radioactive nucleus that made History

 Traces of radium 226 can be found in uranium ore – of the order of one atom per three million.
 This particular radioisotope is the fifth radioactive descendant of uranium 238, which in turn transforms into a radioactive noble gas, radon 222, with a half-life of 3.8 days.

-, the activity of one gram of radium (equivalent to about 37 billion disintegrations per second), was for many years the standard unit for measuring activity.
-This gram of radium was the quantity that Marie Curie was painstakingly able to obtain at her laboratory on rue Lhomond.
+The Curie , the activity of 1 radium gram (equivalent to about 37 billion disintegrations per second), was for many years the standard unit for measuring activity.
+This gram of radium was the quantity that Marie Curie was painstakingly able to obtain at her rue Lhomond laboratory.

 During the 1920s, the public suddenly went crazy for radium.
 Whereas the dangers of radioactivity are often exaggerated today, at the time none of the risks had even been considered.

 View of the workshop where, in the 1920s, young Americans painted alarm clock dials.
 The luminescent paint which contained traces of radium caused throat cancer in the workers who moistened the brushes with their tongues.
 It took time, tragically, once the cause of the cancers had been identified, to impose the necessary measures on the manufacturer.

 As a result, one of the first uses found for radium was in luminous paint for watches, alarm clocks and compasses.
 In 1924, a New York doctor was surprised to find signs of jaw cancer in a large number of young women who worked in the luminous paint industry.
 It eventually occurred to him that the women had been licking the tips of their paintbrushes – causing them to ingest harmful quantities of radium.
 Marie Curie soon realized the potential dangers of her new discovery, and helped put an end to this harmful profession.

 Radium was used to cure cancers for decades before finally being declared unsafe in 1976 and gradually replaced with iridium 192 and caesium 137 for brachytherapies.